realizator/stereopi-tutorial/README.md

 * StereoVision lib 1.0.3 (https://github.com/erget/StereoVision)

 ### Critical notice!
 In the latest Raspbian kernels stereoscopic support has been occasionally broken by implementing new AWB algorithm.
 You can read some details [here](https://github.com/raspberrypi/firmware/issues/1253).
-Our Raspbian images provided has no such a problem, but you can get it after 'apt-get upgrade' or 'rpi-update'.
+Our Raspbian image provided has no such a problem, but you can get it after 'apt-get upgrade' or 'rpi-update'.

 Current solution: after boot run once this command before accessing your cameras:
 ```